 Division-Villages "Les Petits Fers" | gamay | Oregon 2018 $24

 From one of our favorite urban wineries, this humble Beaujolais inspired gamay from various vineyard sites across Oregon is simply delightful.
 Delicate and fresh with notes of white pepper, fresh herbs and dusty strawberry.
 It's light and fine, with nervy acidity and a savory floral undertone.
 This is the ultimate summer red!

-It's been so inspiring to be part of the Oregon wine community for the past 10 years, working both as a sommelier in restaurants, helping out wineries through harvest, and more recently learning the ins and outs of making my own wine.
-So much has changed in the last ten years - the rise of natural wines, the popularity of orange wines, and the adventurous exploratory character of many wineries who work with unique varieties and styles.
-I personally love it all and feel the more diversity there is wine the more there is for everyone.
-To celebrate our Oregon winemakers we have put together an Oregon 3 Pack that highlights both Oregon's classic wine Pinot Noir and the "Alternative" Wines coming for our state.
-Packs will vary but all will include an Oregon Pinot along with some fun "other" wines - expect anything from red to white, orange, rose, and maybe even a pet-nat!
+It's been so inspiring to be part of the West Coast wine community for the past 10 years, working both as a sommelier in restaurants, helping out wineries through harvest, and more recently learning the ins and outs of making my own wine.
+So much has changed in the last ten years - the rise of natural wines, the popularity of orange wines, a return to elegance in warm terroirs, and the adventurous exploratory character of many wineries who work with unique varieties and styles.
+I love it all - the more diversity there is wine the more options there are all palates.
+To celebrate our our dynamic West Coast wine scene we have put together a 3 Pack that highlights both classics wine like Oregon Pinot Noir and some of the "alternative" wines coming from our California, Oregon, and Washington.
+Packs will vary but all will include an Oregon Pinot to honor our great local grape, along with some fun "other" wines - expect anything from red to white, orange, rose, and maybe even a pet-nat!

 A note on our wine program from Jess: